GoogleCloudPlatform/php-docs-samples/appengine/php72/symfony-framework/README.md

 1. Visit `http://YOUR_PROJECT_ID.appspot.com` to see the Symfony demo landing page.

+The homepage will load when you view your application, but browsing to any of the other demo pages will result in a **500** error.
+This is because you haven't set up a database yet.
+Let's do that now!

 ## Connect to Cloud SQL with Doctrine

-Next, connect your symfony demo application with a [Cloud SQL][cloudsql] database.
+Next, connect your Symfony demo application with a [Cloud SQL][cloud-sql] database.
 This tutorial uses the database name `symfonydb` and the username `root`, but you can use whatever you like.

 ### Setup

 1. Follow the instructions to set up a
-   [Google Cloud SQL Second Generation instance for MySQL][cloudsql-create].
+   [Google Cloud SQL Second Generation instance for MySQL][cloud-sql-create].

 1. Create a database for your Symfony application.
 Replace `INSTANCE_NAME` with the name of your instance:

        gcloud sql databases create symfonydb --instance=INSTANCE_NAME

-1. Enable the [CloudSQL APIs][cloudsql-apis] in your project.
+1. Enable the [Cloud SQL APIs][cloud-sql-apis] in your project.

 1. Follow the instructions to
-   [install and run the Cloud SQL proxy client on your local machine][cloudsql-install].
+   [install and run the Cloud SQL proxy client on your local machine][cloud-sql-install].
    The Cloud SQL proxy is used to connect to your Cloud SQL instance when running locally.
+This is so you can run database migrations locally to set up your production database.

-    * Use the [Cloud SDK][cloud_sdk] from the command line to run the following command.
+    * Use the [Cloud SDK][cloud-sdk] from the command line to run the following command.
 Copy the `connectionName` value for the next step.
 Replace `INSTANCE_NAME` with the name of your instance: